microsoft/live-share/docs/use/vscode.md

 ### Linux install steps

+Linux is a highly variable environment and with the sheer number of desktop environments and distributions can be complicated to get working.
+Users that stick to supported versions of **Ubuntu Desktop** (16.04+) or **Fedora Workstation** (27+) and only use **official distributions of VS Code** should find the process straight forward.

 #### Install Linux prerequisites

 Some distributions of Linux are missing libraries Live Share needs to function.
 By default, Live Share attempts to detect and install Linux prerequisites for you.
 You'll see a toast notification when Live Share encounters a problem that can originate from missing libraries asking you for permission to install them.

 ![Toast notification showing message that Linux pre-requisites are missing](../media/vscode-linux-prereq-missing.png)

 When you click "Install", a terminal window will appear where you'll need to enter your admin (sudo) password to continue.
 Assuming it completes successfully, restart Visual Studio Code you should be all set!